Vaibhavshahvr7/Marker-position-prediction/README.md

 ```

 ## Running Jupyter notebooks
-- Navigate to the notebooks subfolder
+- Navigate to the root of the repository
 - Launch jupyter
 - Navigate to appropriate notebook on your browser

 ```
-jupyter notebooks
+jupyter notebook
 ```

 #### Toolboxes and/or Supporting Materials